lucagennari-es/time-series-data-meetup/README.md

 ## Data

-Here are provided all data already download, cleaned and in .csv format in case you want directly inport with Logstash or other tools/languages.
+Here are provided all data already created, cleaned and in .csv format in case you want directly inport with Logstash or other tools/languages.

 ## Kibana Visualisations and Dashboards